Christmas Island Resort: History

+The Australian Government has appointed Hotels and Hospitality Group (JLL) as property manager for the former Christmas Island Resort site, marking a significant step toward revitalising one of the island’s most iconic locations.

+Following a competitive, rigorous and transparent procurement process, Hotels and Hospitality Group was selected by the Department to showcase and list the 18-hectare beach-front site to new commercial enterprises, including international markets.
+The manager’s appointment reflects the government’s commitment to unlocking the site’s potential while ensuring responsible stewardship of the surrounding environment.

+The former resort site, directly managed by the Australian Government, offers a unique opportunity to raise global recognition of Christmas Island as a premier tourist destination.
+Future leasing of the site is expected to provide a significant boost to the local economy, supporting jobs, investment and long-term growth.

+Expressions of interest will be welcomed from ventures aligned with the island’s natural and cultural values, including short-stay accommodation, luxury adventure experiences, and eco-tourism.
+All future development will be subject to environmental regulation to support the protection of the adjacent marine park and surrounding ecosystems.

+Hotels and Hospitality Group will be visiting Christmas Island and inspecting the site from 21-24 October to commence this exciting process.

+We will keep the community updated as the expression of interest process is progressed.

 Description

 The resort lies on a 47 ha block of land, a 99-year crown lease issued in 1989, at Waterfall Bay on the north-eastern coastal terraces of the island, not far from the airport.
 It contains 156 guest rooms and suites as well as other resort facilities such as restaurants, nightclubs and a swimming pool.
 When it operated as a casino the facilities included 43 slot machines and 23 gambling tables.
 CIR also owned the Christmas Island Lodge, containing 80 motel-style rooms, in Poon Saan as well as 144 apartments for staff accommodation.

-It has 156 fully furnished hotel rooms of which 52 are two-storey suites with ocean views.
-One of its two modern kitchens was leased by the government in 2002 to provide meals for asylum seekers.